Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ### Ethernet ASIC

-Thanks to the seller provided test report we learn that the main IC is showing up as a `Broadcom Trident 56846`.
+Thanks to the seller-provided test report we learn that the main IC is showing up as a `Broadcom Trident 56846`.

 This is probably of the first Trident generation, the `BCM56846KFRBG` of the Broadcom `BCM56840` family that has since been discontinued.
 This appears to be a custom Broadcom ASIC targeting 10Gb Ethernet applications with 64 integrated 10GBASE-KR capable serial PHY's.